darchr/gem5art/docs/tutorials/npb-tutorial.md

 celery -E -A gem5art.tasks.celery worker --autoscale=[number of workers],0
 ```

+**Note:** Celery is not required to run gem5 jobs with gem5art.
+You can also use python multiprocessing library based function calls (provided by gem5art) to launch these jobs in parallel (we will show how to do that later in our launch script).

 ## Creating a launch script
-Finally, we will create a launch script with the name launch_npb_tests.py, which will be responsible for registering the artifacts to be used and then launching gem5 jobs.
+Finally, we will create a launch script with the name **launch_npb_tests.py**, which will be responsible for registering the artifacts to be used and then launching gem5 jobs.

 The first thing to do in the launch script is to import required modules and classes: